-Songs That Shaped Rock and Roll: "Fever"
+Songs that Shaped Rock and Roll: "Purple Rain"

-Songs That Shaped Rock and Roll: "Stairway to Heaven"
+Songs That Shaped Rock and Roll: "The Times They Are A-Changin'"

 Inside the Rock and Roll Hall of Fame,